lucky-luuk/lucky-luuk/README.md

 ## Hey👋 , Welcome on my GitHub

-As a software engineer student I’m exploring the world of tech!

-In my GitHub you will find my private and school project.
-I hope you have fun exploring them.
+As a software engineering student, I'm on an exciting journey through the tech landscape!
+My GitHub activity might not be as frequent as expected because my studies involve engaging with multiple tools and environments such as Azure, GCP, and Gitlab.

+On my GitHub, you'll discover a mix of private and academic projects.
+I invite you to dive in and explore what I’ve been working on.

-🌱 I’m currently learning:
+🌱 Currently, I’m expanding my knowledge in:

 - Java
 - Angular
-- Kotlin
-- ReactJS
+- C# .NET
-- Express
+- Go

-*small disclaimer.
-I’m still learning a lot so not everything will be perfect*
+*Please note, I am still in the learning phase, so while I strive for excellence, everything may not be flawless.*